iliailiaxxx/login-app/README.md

 ===============

-All of endpoints supports DTO, with allowed data to pass
+All of the endpoints support DTO, with allowed data to pass

 Sequlize Mysql will migrate to db automatically

-project implements envConfig, equalize, auth based on JWT and guard that passes the role of the user to jwt payload
+Project implements envConfig, equalize, auth based on JWT and guard that passes the role of the user to jwt payload

-Depending on roles users have differend priveleges and different dysplay of
+Depending on roles users have different privileges and different displays of data

-Admin account will be created automatically with password what will be passed to dotenv
+Admin account will be created automatically with password that will be passed to dotenv

-User bacame boss automaticaly if he got subbordinates and and became back to user if he loses all subbordinates
+User became boss automatically if he got subordinates and became back to basic user if he loses all subordinates

+All users are basic users on default

-dotenv require to pass: port of project, db connection parameters, jwt secret and password of admin account
+dotenv require to pass: port of server, db connection parameters, jwt data and password of admin account

 clone repo - git clone https://github.com/iliailiaxxx/login-app.git